joshua-byte/Riemann_/README.md

 figures/psi_reconstruction.png – ψ(x) curve and prime reconstruction

 📚 Citations
+If you use this code or dataset, please cite:
 Also consider citing:

 Odlyzko, A.M.
 (1992).
 The $10^{20}$-th zero of the Riemann zeta function.